nhsconnect/ITK3-Messaging-Distribution/pages/support/support_stakeholders.md

 HL7
 <br><br>
 ## [HL7](http://www.hl7.org/fhir/)
 HL7 is the first place that most people will land when looking for information about FHIR is the HL7 website.
-The site itself contains the de facto standard for FHIR resources and one of the most important places on the web for FHIR content.
+The site itself contains the de facto standard for FHIR Resources and one of the most important places on the web for FHIR content.
 <br><br>
 ## [Endeavour Health](http://www.endeavourhealth.org/)
 Endeavour Health is a charity set up to promote the adoption of healthcare IT and encourage innovation with the field.
 While they have a number of projects, one of which is FHIR interoperability.
 This lead to their involvement with INTEROPen and the creation of a few tools to support adoption of FHIR.